-For the year ended June 30, 2004, the Company incorrectly presented rental fleet write-down, inventory write-offs, and property tax and sales tax expense on the consolidated statement of operations.
-Accordingly, the Company recorded a prior period adjustment of \$4,770,130 to reverse the portion of the write-down of such rental fleet that related to the year ended June 30, 2003.
-The Company recorded a prior period adjustment of \$876,743 to reverse the portion of the write-off of such inventories to their net realizable value that related to the year ended June 30, 2003.
-The Company recorded prior period adjustments of \$512,682 and \$449,653 to reverse the portion of property tax expenses and sales tax expenses, respectively, that related to the year ended June 30, 2003.
+For the year ended June 30, 2004, the Company incorrectly presented rental fleet write-down, property tax and sales tax expense and other administrative expenses on its rental fleet equipment and write down of inventories in the consolidated statement of operations.
+Accordingly, the Company recorded a prior period adjustment of \$876,743 to other income (expense) to reverse the write-down of such inventories to their net realizable value that related to the year ended June 30, 2003 and reclassified \$1,123,257 to operating expenses; and prior period adjustments of \$7,098,282 to other income (expense) and \$(1,365,817) to operating expenses to properly present rental fleet write-down, property tax and sales tax expense and other administrative expenses for the year ended June 30, 2004.